lcod-team/lcod-rag/docs/OPERATIONS.md

 ## 6. Backups & maintenance

 - Qdrant data lives in `./data/qdrant`.
-Include it in the nightly backups of `nucone.local`.
+Include it in the nightly backups of the host.
 - Monitor container health with `docker ps` or integrate with the existing Prometheus stack.
 - When upgrading dependencies, rebuild the API image: `docker compose build rag-api && docker compose up -d`.